-You may direct questions about election laws to the Secretary of State at (800) 252-8683 or (512) 463-5650 or visit online at www.sos.state.tx.us.
+You may direct questions about election laws to the Secretary of State at www.sos.state.tx.us.

 The City Secretary's office is open to help you.
 If I may be of assistance to you during your campaign, please do not hesitate to contact me at (281) 983-2931 or by email at citysecretary@cityofmeadowsplace.org.